Tsuga mertensiana

-Tsuga mertensiana, known as mountain hemlock, is a species of hemlock native to the west coast of North America, found between Southcentral Alaska and south-central California.
+Tsuga mertensiana, known as mountain hemlock, is a species of conifer in the pine family, Pinaceae.
+It is native to the west coast of North America, found between Southcentral Alaska and south-central California.

 Description

-Tsuga mertensiana is a large evergreen conifer growing up to 20 to 40 m tall, with exceptional specimens as tall as 59 m tall.
+Tsuga mertensiana is a large conifer growing up to 20 to 40 m tall, with exceptional specimens as tall as 59 m tall.
 They have a trunk diameter of up to 2 m.
 The bark is about 3 cm thick and square-cracked or furrowed, and purplish-brown to gray in color.
 The crown is a neat, slender, conic shape in young trees with a tilted or drooping lead shoot, becoming cylindric in older trees.
 At all ages, it is distinguished by the slightly pendulous branchlet tips.
 The shoots are orange–brown, with dense pubescence about 1 mm long.
 The leaves are needle-like, 7 to 25 mm long and 1 to 1.5 mm broad, soft, blunt-tipped, only slightly flattened in cross-section, pale glaucous blue-green above, and with two broad bands of bluish-white stomata below with only a narrow green midrib between the bands; they differ from those of any other species of hemlock in also having stomata on the upper surface, and are arranged spirally all around the shoot.

 The cones are small (but much longer than those of any other species of hemlock), pendulous, cylindrical, 3 to 8 cm long and 8 to 10 mm broad when closed, opening to 12 to 35 mm broad, superficially somewhat like a small spruce cone.
 They have thin, flexible scales 8 to 18 mm long.
 The immature cones are dark purple (rarely green), maturing red–brown 5 to 7 months after pollination.
 The seeds are red–brown, 2 to 3 mm long, with a slender, 7 to 12 mm-long pale pink–brown wing.